wix-incubator/headless-components/packages/headless-components/system-prompt.md

 - Using `Collection.LoadMore` component
 - Using `Collection.Actions` component

+**When ProductVariantSelector Components are Required:**
+- Using `ProductVariantSelector.Stock` for inventory status and quantity management
+- Using `ProductVariantSelector.Options` for displaying all product variant options
+- Using `ProductVariantSelector.Option` for individual option groups (size, color, etc.)
+- Using `ProductVariantSelector.Choice` for individual choice selection within options
+- Using `ProductVariantSelector.Reset` for resetting all variant selections
+- **Note:** These require `SelectedVariantService` + `ProductService` + `MediaGalleryService`

 **✅ Alternative: Don't use CollectionService if you can't provide all dependencies**
 ```tsx
 // If you only have ProductService and can't get categories/catalog data: